 Did you know that your furnace needs regular cleaning?
 Throughout the year, it collects lots of dust and debris, both of which can affect the furnace’s performance and could even cause a fire.
 Clean out or replace your furnace filter regularly and get your furnace serviced by a professional before the cold weather calls.

 Bring In the Houseplants

 If your houseplants spent the summer outside, don’t forget to bring them in before it gets too cold.
 If you don’t have any houseplants, maybe now is a good time to consider getting one or two.
 Not only do plants brighten up the interior of your home, but they may reduce stress and improve air quality.
 Since most of us in cooler climates open the windows less frequently in the winter, houseplants can do a lot to improve your indoor air quality.

 Do Some Yard Work

 If you have a yard, spend some time getting it ready for the winter.
-Scoop up any fallen leaves and use them in the garden to protect plants throughout the winter — or add them to your compost pile.
+Scoop up any fallen leaves and use them in the garden as mulch to protect plants throughout the winter — or add them to your compost pile.
 Fall is the time to plant spring bulbs and some perennials.
 And you can also plant many types of trees and shrubs in the fall, which will give them enough time to develop a deep root system over the winter months and reduce their water needs come spring.

 We all love the coziness that candles provide during the cooler months, but did you know that most candles on the market are made from paraffin wax, a product of petroleum refining?
 A more environmentally friendly choice is candles made from beeswax — even better if you can find them at a local market or craft fair to avoid the carbon costs of shipping.
 Be sure to do your research before you stock up on products that make you feel cozy during the fall and winter.